 All in all, this is a great gig because it’s flexible, plus you can usually work on your own schedule.
 And, as hinted at earlier, you even set your own rates.

-If you’re looking for legit online jobs, this is one of the best.
+If you’re looking for legitimate online jobs, this is one of the best.
 I follow freelance writers who make as much as some c-suite execs.
 Nope, that’s not a joke; freelance writing has incredibly earning potential.

 Pay: up to $400,000/year.

 Copywriting is one of the top online jobs.
 It’s similar to freelance writing; as such, you will often see these jobs listed on the same sites.

 With freelance writing, you typically write educational and/or problem-solving pieces based around one idea: solving the reader’s problem.

 Copywriting, on the other hand, is sales-based.
 You would typically write product/service descriptions that might appear in an ad in a magazine.
 So, the point is to convert the reader to a buyer.

 If you have a penchant for both writing and sales, this gig might be right for you.